-Can't get outside?
-Get online and check these awesome gay blogs!
+Searching for some humble LGBTQ inspo?
+Get online and check out these awesome and super inspiring gay blogs!

 Julie Tarney is an author, speaker, consultant, trainer, and mother of a non-binary child.
 Her book “My Son Wears Heels” details how she had to learn and adapt to raising a child when her son told her at age two “Inside my head, I’m a girl”.
 The way Julie reacted to this, continually looking to learn how she could support her child before terms like transgender, gender non-conforming, and non-binary were really used, is pretty extraordinary.